-Though your resume may look spot on and demonstrate that you have the right type of experience and education, upon closer inspection a potential employer may see that there are gaps between your positions.
+Though your resume may look spot on and demonstrate that you have the right type of experience and education, upon closer inspection, a potential employer may see that there are gaps between your positions.

-If you might be considered a “job hopper” it may be a good idea to leave some of your shorter terms out of your resume.
-If you held a full-time job and a short-term position, this does not convey the same message as job hopping; it is okay to leave that short-term job on the resume, provided it is relevant and you have space for it.
+If you might be considered a “job hopper,” it may be a good idea to leave some of your shorter terms out of your resume.
+If you held a full-time job and a short-term position, this does not convey the same message as job-hopping; it is okay to leave that short-term job on the resume, provided it is relevant, and you have space for it.

-The cover letter provides a good opportunity to explain holes in your work history, particularly if you are returning to the workforce from several years of leave.
-There are many reasons that a person may need that much time off, including medical care for yourself or a family member, education, the birth of a child, not knowing which path to take, etc. Your reasons are your own, and to you, they were very important; however, some employers may not view these reasons in the same light.
+The cover letter provides a good opportunity to explain holes in your work history, particularly if you return to the workforce from several years of leave.
+There are many reasons that a person may need that much time off, including medical care for yourself or a family member, education, the birth of a child, not knowing which path to take, etc. Your reasons are your own, and to you, they were important; however, some employers may not view these reasons in the same light.

 Every one of us can relate to a serious illness or death of a loved one.
-Employers should be compassionate enough to understand that you needed to take a few years off to help a severely disabled parent or spend some time with a terminally ill loved one.
+Employers should be compassionate enough to understand you needed to take a few years off to help a severely disabled parent or spend some time with a terminally ill loved one.
 Be honest in your cover letter, but keep the details short and concise, for example, “I left the workforce from 2005-2008 to assist my aging father.
 He has since been moved to an appropriate care facility, and I am now able to get back to my career and give it my full attention”.

 Staying at home to raise your child or children.